stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 Removing gear other than the mouthguard while seated is an Illegal Procedure - Equipment Violation ([Rules 4.4](https://rules.wftda.com/04_penalties.html#enforcing-penalties)).
 JRDA note: juniors may not remove their mouthguards XXX.

 Anyone other than a penalized skater (such as a coach or teammate) entering the box is an Illegal Procedure.
 (Rules [2.1](https://rules.wftda.com/02_gameplay.html#the-track) and [4.4](https://rules.wftda.com/04_penalties.html#enforcing-penalties)).
 Note that putting a foot or skate into the box, or reaching into the box to hand an item to a penalized skater, does not count as entering the box.
-(XXX CITATION).
+See [Casebook C4.2.4.F](https://rules.wftda.com/casebook/04_c_penalties.html#other-illegal-procedures).

 Profanity may be penalizable.
 In a WFTDA game, profanity directed at an official or audible by the audience is a Misconduct.
 In a JRDA game, any profanity is a MIsconduct.
-XXX
+[XXX](https://rules.wftda.com/casebook/04_c_penalties.html#penalties-for-unsporting-conduct-misconduct)

+XXX JRDA: _must_ use hand cues in the box, no touching unless explicitly requested _by the coach_.
+[JRDA Officiating Procedures 8.2](https://www.juniorrollerderby.org/officiating-procedures).

 #### Hot Entries

 Entering the box "hot" and causing the penalty box bench or chairs to move is a Misconduct.
+See [Casebook C4.5.B](https://rules.wftda.com/casebook/04_c_penalties.html#fouling-out-and-expulsions) XXX: casebook only covers expulsion

-XXX This includes a skater who fails to slow down appropriately, as well as a skater who loses control and hits the box in an uncoordinated manner.
+This includes a skater who fails to slow down appropriately, as well as a skater who loses control and hits the box in an uncoordinated manner.
 You do have discretion to assess this penalty when it is merited by the impact, and not otherwise.
 You may make this decision based on your assessment of the severity of the incident and the extent to which the skater's disregard for safe entry caused it.
 For example, sitting down heavily and causing a lightweight or unsecured chair to move slightly when the skater entered carefully and with respect for the safety of the officials does not merit a penalty.
 Contrarily, entering the box at a high speed or after losing control and causing the box seats to move significantly likely does merit a penalty.

 Causing the penalty box bench or chairs to move in a way that causes the bench or chairs to strike an official is a Gross Misconduct, which merits expulsion.
 Should this occur, assess the Misconduct penalty and call an Official Time Out following the jam.
 Recommend to the Head Referee that the skater be considered for expulsion.
 If the contact caused any injury to the official, stop the jam immediately and have the medics attend the box.